 As for any client facing a protection claim, the process of going through their account in detail with them before the interview prepares them for the questions they will be asked at the interview.
-There, it is likely to have been a gap between completing their statement and the interview, so their statement will need to be read back to them again.
+There is likely to have been a gap between completing the statement and the interview, so their statement will usually need to be read back to them again so they know what is in it.
 It may need to be further amended.
 Even if the statement has already been submitted to the Home Office, a supplementary statement can be drafted.
 Don’t discourage your client from telling you new things however inconvenient it might be for you to update their statement.
 Changes are easily explained by the inevitable confusion your client will have in remembering and disclosing their past.

 If your client has problems concentrating, or for other reasons, they may benefit from having a translated copy of their statement, so they can read it in their own time.
 An application to the Legal Aid Agency can be made and justified on this basis for the cost of the translation.
 However it is done, your client is likely to need reminding of the information they provided in their statement and an opportunity to correct it or supplement it if necessary before their interview.
 This will also help the client to be clear of the chronology of what has happened and helps to order their thoughts and memories.

-You will also need to meet your client shortly before the interview for you to give your client some advice about the interview and discuss anything on their mind that might be a barrier to them answering the Home Office’s questions.
+You will also need to give your client some general advice about the interview and discuss anything on their mind that might be a barrier to them answering the Home Office’s questions.

 Trafficked persons (as for other vulnerable client groups) may need reminders about the importance of telling the Home Office interviewer if they do not understand a question or the interpreter, and to explain if they feel unwell and need a break.
 Often, victims of trafficking that we have represented have not felt confident enough to assert themselves in an interview situation.
 You must try to give the client some agency in the interview process by explaining how this is their opportunity to show the Home Office that they are telling the truth and genuinely fear the prospects of returning to their country.

-Another piece of advice ahead of the interview is to reassure your client that it is okay not to remember certain things and to be confident to tell the interviewing officer that this is the case.
+Another piece of advice ahead of the interview is to reassure your client that it is okay not to remember certain things and they should tell the interviewing officer where this is the case.
 This is particularly true with regards to dates or times when events happened.
 Problems with credibility often occur when clients have felt pressured to guess a date of an event which then does not make sense within the chronology.